peterhinch/micropython-nano-gui/drivers/sharp/README.md

 realised.

 The 2.7" display has excellent resolution and can display fine lines and small fonts.
-However the display quality is not as good as ePaper.
+In other respects the display quality is not as good as ePaper.
 For good contrast best results are achieved if the viewing angle and the direction of the light source are positioned to achieve reflection.

 ## 1.1 The VCOM bit